 Rather, segmenting users with the help of a vast amount of available data into specific categories, and then sending personalized messages is a much better idea.

 Rich push messaging is one that’s being used widely.
 In this visual stimuli world where people prefer high-quality images and infographics over texts, there’s no doubt push messages with visual content should be included in your marketing strategy.

 One day push messaging will find itself in the tech graveyard and something else will take its place.
 So being aware of these kinds of technological shifts and implementing them will improve user experience and hence will make your marketing life a lot easier.

 7. Neglecting customer retention

 Marketing your app is strenuous, but retaining customers requires much greater effort.

 Apps, especially in their early days, have a high churn rate.
 That is because users will download and use the app with different expectations, and if your app fails to meet them, they’ll uninstall it without giving it some thought.

-So as evident from the above points, marketing is not a one-time process, but rather an ongoing process which goes tillyour app exists on the app store.
+So as evident from the above points, marketing is not a one-time process, but rather an ongoing process that goes till your app exists on the app store.
 You’ve to add new users and retain them.

 Customer’s taste, market dynamics all change from time to time and so should be your marketing strategy.